Type 214 submarine: Indonesia

 In the MEF III (Minimum Essential Force) it mentioned the Type 214 submarine from Germany alongside the submarine from France.
 The Indonesian Navy is planning in procuring four to six superior Type 214 submarines and two Scorpene submarines.

 On 2 March 2021, representatives of the German shipbuilder TKMS began discussions with the Indonesian Ministry of Defense and the Ministry of State Owned Enterprises regarding the procurement of up to four submarines of the Type 214 submarine.

 On 2 April 2024, Indonesia only placed an order for two Scorpene submarines but not for the Type-214.

 Pakistan

 In 2008, the Pakistan Navy entered in negotiation of possibly purchasing three Type 214 to be built in KSEW through a technology transfer, and the HDW CEO Walter Freitag confirming and reportedly telling the news media in Pakistan during the IDEAS 2008 convention that: "The commercial contract has been finalised up to 95 per cent."

 It was reported that the first Type 214 diesel–electric submarine would be delivered to the Pakistan Navy in 64 months after signing of the contract while the rest would be completed successively in 12 months.
-After wavering for over two years, Pakistan dropped out from this deal when successfully negotiating with China to develop and design Eight Type 039A submarine that features the AIP technology with a complete transfer of technology to be built in Pakistan.
+After wavering for over two years, Pakistan dropped out from this deal because of price concerns.
+They later went with eight Chinese Type 039A submarine that features the AIP technology to be built in Pakistan.